solayer-labs/docs/community/solayer-valley-episodes/unstaking-credit-deduction.md

 # Unstaking Credit Deduction

-The credit deduction mechanism is designed to manage the rewards earned through staked SOL, ensuring fair distribution and reward long term community members.
+The credit deduction mechanism is designed to manage the rewards earned through staked SOL, ensuring fair distribution and rewarding long-term community members.
 Here's a detailed explanation of how it works.

 ## Accounting Deduction